karthik-joseph/WeatherApp/README.md

 ### Features

 - Current Weather: Displays the current temperature, humidity, wind speed, and weather icon for selected cities in India.
-- Search: Allows users to search for different cities to view their weather information.
+- Search: Allows users to search for different cities according to the weather list and view their weather information.[You can include Your city name in the cites Array]
+- Notification: A static Notification tab is present.

 ### API

 This app uses the OpenWeatherMap API to fetch weather data.

 - You can find their API documentation here: [Open Weather API](https://openweathermap.org/api)
-- Ensure that you replace the placeholder API key with your actual API key in the application code.
+- Ensure that you replace the placeholder API key with your actual API key in the application code.[Create you secrete key from the open Weather API]

 ### Error Handling